Hasselblad X1D Review

 Okay so I won’t talk about specs much but…

 Here’s the basics.
 It’s 50 megapixels (8272×6200).
 This makes giant files at just over 100MB each.
 It has 2 card slots, sweet.
 It does HD video, but I don’t really use it for that.
 There’s an awesome 3-inch display on the back that is touch screen.
 The shutter can go from 60 minutes down to 1/2000 of a second.
 Okay, those are the key things to me, and I’ll touch on them more below.

 First, some sample images!
 Let’s get into it!

 Remember that you can click on any photo to go to SmugMug where you can see the full rez if you really want to zoom in, like you should on this first one below!

 What about the lenses?

 Well, as of the time of writing this, there are only three, and they’re all primes.
 More are coming, which I’m excited about.
 The three are the 30mm, the 45mm, and the 90mm.
 I mostly use the 30mm.
-Remember, this is a Medium Format camera, so the Full-frame equivalent of that 30mm would be about 23mm or something like this.
+Remember, this is a medium-format camera, so the full-frame equivalent of that 30mm would be about 23mm or something like that.